Dale Romans

-Dale L. Romans (born August 14, 1966) is an American Thoroughbred racehorse trainer, best known for winning the 2011 Preakness Stakes with Shackleford and the Breeders' Cup Turf with Little Mike.
+Dale Lewis Romans (born August 14, 1966) is an American Thoroughbred racehorse trainer, best known for winning the 2011 Preakness Stakes with Shackleford and the Breeders' Cup Turf with Little Mike.
 He also upset American Pharoah in the 2015 Travers Stakes with Keen Ice.
 He won the 2012 Eclipse Award for Outstanding Trainer.

-In November 2025, Romans announced his candidacy for the U.S. Senate in the 2026 election.
+In November 2025, Romans announced his candidacy for the U.S. Senator from the state of Kentucky in the 2026 election.
+He ran as a Democrat, losing the nomination to Charles Booker.

 Background and early career

 Dale Romans is the son of trainer Jerry Romans and grew up around horses at Churchill Downs in Louisville.
 He graduated from Butler High School in 1984 despite having dyslexia.
 Romans worked for his father from a young age.
 He once said, "I had a way with the horses.
 I could walk the worst horse in the country when I was 10 years old.
 My parents were divorced, and if my father had a bad horse he couldn't get on the van he'd come and get me at home to load the horse.
 I don't know what it was about horses, but they saved me as a child.
 The guys who worked for my dad took me in and I always felt at home here.
 I didn't have to worry about reading and writing.
 I could communicate with the horses.
 Whatever primal instinct we have with horses, we're connected to them."

 At age eighteen, Romans embarked on a career as a trainer, getting his first winner on February 15, 1987, at Turfway Park with Miss Mindy, who he had purchased for $1,500.
 His career was slow to take off.
 He won only four races in each of 1987 and 1989, and only 21 races in each of 1988 and 1990.
 It was not until 1991 that he won his first stakes race at Turfway Park with Morning Punch, and not until 1996 that he won his first graded stakes race at Aqueduct with Victor Avenue.

 Romans has been in a long-term relationship with Tammy Fox since the early 1990s.
 Fox is an exercise rider for the Romans stable, and was formerly a jockey.
 She was the first woman jockey to ride in the Blue Grass Stakes, finishing fourth in 1991.
 She retired from racing in 2005 after a career that included 236 wins.
 The couple live in Louisville and have two children, Bailey and Jake.

 Jerry Romans once trained from Barn 4 at Churchill Downs, which is now one of two barns used by his son.
 Romans said, "We have a great team from top to bottom.
 We have hotwalkers that have been with us for over 10 years.
 My assistants have been together since we were 19 and 20 working for my father.
 And Tammy is a huge part of the stable.
 She breezes all the horses, and there is nobody that gives a better line on a horse than she does."